-Mistletoe is evergreen, characterised by year round oval leaves and white waxy berries.
+Mistletoe is evergreen, characterized by year round oval leaves and white waxy berries.

 Since the Middle Ages this plant has been associated with fertility and life, as it is evergreen and survives on whilst other plants lose their leaves, and its white berries could be said to resemble semen.

-The Romans began the tradition of hanging Mistletoe on doorways, saying it symbolised peace, understanding and love, and also as protection against witches and malevolent demons.
+The Romans began the tradition of hanging Mistletoe on doorways, saying it symbolized peace, understanding and love, and also as protection against witches and malevolent demons.

 In the Western Christian world, Mistletoe has become a symbol of the winter holidays and is supposed to hang in doorframes, under which passing people are supposed to kiss.